JithinKChandran/IEEE-LAUNCHPAD/profiles/jithinkchandran@mulearn.md

 ### About Me

-> From College Of Engineering Thalasesery,IT branch.
-Do have theoretical knowledge about programming languages like C, Java, Python and SQL
+> From College Of Engineering Thalassery,Information Technology branch.
+I do have theoretical knowledge about programming languages like C, Java, Python and SQL.Have a strong passion in pursuing cyber security as a profession.

 ## Portfolio Highlights